History of San Francisco: Reconstruction

 Almost immediately after the quake re-planning and reconstruction plans were hatched to quickly rebuild the city.
 One of the more famous and ambitious plans, proposed before the fire, came from famed urban planner, Daniel Burnham.
 His bold plan called for Haussmann style avenues, boulevards, and arterial thoroughfares that radiated across the city, a massive civic center complex with classical structures, what would have been the largest urban park in the world, stretching from Twin Peaks to Lake Merced with a large athenaeum at its peak, and various other proposals.
 This plan was dismissed by critics (both at the time and now), as impractical and unrealistic to municipal supply and demand.
 Property owners and the Real Estate industry were against the idea as well due to the amounts of their land the city would have to purchase to realize such proposals.
 While the original street grid was restored, many of Burnham's proposals eventually saw the light of day such as a neo-classical civic center complex, wider streets, a preference of arterial thoroughfares, a subway under Market Street, a more people-friendly Fisherman's Wharf, and a monument to the city on Telegraph Hill, Coit Tower.
-With many rats and people displaced, a minor outbreak of plague occurred in San Francisco and Oakland during reconstruction, but unlike the 1901-1904 outbreak, government authorities responded quickly.
+With many rats and people displaced, a minor outbreak of plague occurred in San Francisco and Oakland during reconstruction, but unlike the 1901–1904 outbreak, government authorities responded quickly.

+In 1911 the Cort Theatre opened in San Francisco at 64 Ellis St in the Tenderloin neighborhood.
+It was one of the largest theaters in San Francisco at that point in the city's history, and was the original venue for the San Francisco Symphony (SFS) which performed its first concert at the Cort Theatre on December 8, 1911.
+The prominent San Francisco lawyer, opera librettist, and chess polymath Joseph Redding was a founding member of the SFS's board, and he played primary role in the selecting and hiring of the SFS's first conductor, the composer Henry Kimball Hadley.